International Student Study Options

-Our degrees combine online and on-campus study.
-You can take a number of your courses online, but you will also come to Harvard during the summer for some of your studies.
+Our part-time degrees combine online and on-campus study.
+You can take a majority of your courses online, but you will also come to Harvard during the summer to meet your on-campus residency requirements.

 The Harvard on-campus experience is a key aspect of our degree programs.
 You attend classes on campus at Harvard Summer School (see visa information below), engage with faculty and fellow students in person, and use campus libraries and other resources to enrich your academic experience.

 Degrees that Can Be Completed Online with On-Campus Summer Terms